 How do I register for recruitment and what are the requirements?

 Men interested in fraternity membership must be a full-time student taking a minimum of 12 hours and must have a 2.3 cumulative high school or collegiate grade point average.
 Beginning in Spring 2015 the minimum GPA required by Southeastern to join Greek Life will change to a 2.4 and for Fall 2015 to a 2.5.

 National Pan-Hellenic Council (Historically Black Greek Letter Organizations)

 NPHC member organizations conduct recruitment drives individually throughout the academic year.
 Membership selection into the NPHC chapters is referred to as the intake process.
 Each NPHC member organization has its own specific intake process that they may vary in time, content, and expense.

-The application can be turned in with a $30 nonrefundable processing fee to the Office of Greek Life or online.
-The requirements are: full-time student (12 hours minimum), and must have a minimum cumulative grade point average of 2.7.
+The application can be turned in with a $30 nonrefundable processing fee online.
+The requirements are: full-time student (12 hours minimum), and must have a minimum cumulative high school or collegiate grade point average of 2.5.
 Several sorority chapters require higher averages for membership eligibility.
-To apply please click the link below.

 The Basic Expectations talk about alcohol.
 What is it really like?